jdavidm/learn-stata/syllabus.md

 1. Demonstrate the ability to analyze data using the coding language of instruction.
 2. Describe key concepts, methods, issues and approaches in applied economics.
 3. Create and communicate comprehension of a programming language.
-4. Apply practical and technical skills such as modelling (abstraction, logic, succinctness), quantitative analysis, and general IT literacy.
+4. Apply practical and technical skills such as modeling (abstraction, logic, succinctness), quantitative analysis, and general IT literacy.

 ### Instructional Methods

 Classes will involve brief introductions to new concepts followed by working on exercises in class that cover that concept.
 While students are working on exercises the instructor will actively engage with students to help them understand material they find confusing, explain misunderstandings and help identify mistakes that are preventing students from completing the exercises, and discuss novel applications and alternative approaches to the data analysis challenges students are attempting to solve.

 ### Required Texts
-1. Turrell, A. 2022. *Coding for Economists*. [https://aeturrell.github.io/coding-for-economists/](https://aeturrell.github.io/coding-for-economists/)
-2. Huntington-Klain, N. 2022. *The Effect: An Introduction to Research Design and Causality*. [https://theeffectbook.net/](https://theeffectbook.net/)
+* Huntington-Klain, N. 2025. *The Effect: An Introduction to Research Design and Causality, 2nd Edition*. [https://theeffectbook.net/](https://theeffectbook.net/)
+* Turrell, A. 2022. *Coding for Economists*. [https://aeturrell.github.io/coding-for-economists/](https://aeturrell.github.io/coding-for-economists/)

 It is highly recommended that students purchase a physical copy of [*The Effect*](https://www.routledge.com/The-Effect-An-Introduction-to-Research-Design-and-Causality/Huntington-Klein/p/book/9781032580227).
 However, both books are open access and available for free online.

 ### Required Materials
-A laptop computer (not tablet).
+* A laptop computer (not tablet).
 The University of Arizona Libraries have laptops that can be borrowed: [https://lib.arizona.edu/borrow/tech/laptops](https://lib.arizona.edu/borrow/tech/laptops).

-### Assignments
+* A licensed copy of Stata.
+A [6-month student copy of Stata BE](https://www.stata.com/order/new/edu/profplus/student-pricing/) can be purchased for $\$48$.

+## Coding assignments
 Students are required to read the assigned chapters, complete coding assignments, and take a final exam.

 ### House style
-All code submitted for grading *must* follow this course's [house style]({{ site.baseurl }}/materials/house-style).
+All code submitted for grading **must** follow this course's [house style]({{ site.baseurl }}/materials/02-house-style).
 Code not following the house style will be returned un-graded.
 Students will then have a chance to re-submit the assignment in the correct style.
 If assignments are re-submitted the same day, they will be graded without penalty.
 If they are submitted late, the earned grade will be reduced 10%.
 If the assignment is never re-submitted, it will be graded a 0.

 ### Replication Project
 Graduate students are expected to complete a replication project in which they replicate the results in a published paper.
 Students will log their work on the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org/).

+### Final Exam Policy
+Policies and scheduling of final exam can be found at [https://registrar.arizona.edu/faculty-staff-resources/room-course-scheduling/schedule-classes/final-exams/final-examination](https://registrar.arizona.edu/faculty-staff-resources/room-course-scheduling/schedule-classes/final-exams/final-examination).

 ### Attendance Policy
 Attendance will not be taken or factor into the grades for this class.
 However, experience suggests that students who regularly miss class often struggle to learn the material.

 ## Grading Policies
 The goal of grading in this class is to encourage practice, which is crucial to learning computing skills.
 Given that goal, grading is based on weekly (equally weighted) assignments, with the focus of each assignment on practicing new material learned each week and reinforcing information learned earlier in the semester.